XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 export default Header;
 ```

-Here we will create a `Web3ModalContext` and use React's `useContext` to have access to our web3 methods.
+Here you will create a `Web3ModalContext` and use React's `useContext` to have access to your web3 methods.
 We also need to implement the `connect/disconnect` logic on our component and to show whether we are connected or not.
-Lets write the following changes to our `index.tsx` file:
+Please write the following changes to your `index.tsx` file:

 ```jsx
 import React, { useContext, useCallback } from "react";